PoshX1z/react-admin-board/README.md

-Introducing a React-powered admin dashboard designed to give you complete control over your backend systems.
+Introducing a React-powered admin dashboard, built with React, Vite.js, JavaScript, and styled with Tailwind CSS, designed to give you complete control over your backend systems.
 Effortlessly manage key areas like your website, orders, employees, and customers.
 Stay organized with features like a calendar, Kanban board, rich text editor, and dynamic charts (area, bar, pie) for easy data visualization and management.

 Here's a preview of the website: